- The difference between personal buyers and private equity buyers.

 If you’re just getting started on your acquisition journey, the best place to start is our Acceleration Gauntlet.
-If you have any questions about the process or want to learn how we can help you find off-market deals, schedule a call with us today.
+If you have any questions about the process schedule a call with us today through the form below.
 Someone will be in touch with you shortly.

 - Private equity isn’t interested in businesses earning less than $1.2 million.

 - Individual investors typically can’t buy businesses earning more than $700,000.

 - By targeting the “sweet spot” in between, you will encounter less competition.

 - Companies of this size are also primed for systematization.